wiwa/bloop/docusaurus/docs/build-tools/gradle/export.md

 1. `foo` comes from the compile source set; and,
 1. `foo-test` comes from the test source set and depends on `foo`

+> If you want to configure the installation step, head to [the Bloop Maven documentation page](build-tools/maven.md).

 ## Verify installation and export

 > Remember that the build server must be running in the background, as suggested by the [Setup